 - The court has changed other conditions of probation including drug testing, community service, DNA testing, and others - see the Probation Department orders.

 - If you have symptoms of COVID-19 or any exposure to it:

 - You may not enter a courthouse or other state court facility, including probation offices, until the SJC decides it is safe to remove the restrictions.

 - If you try to enter a courthouse or other state court facility you will be breaking the law and security will refuse to let you enter.

 Courts will contact members of juries now hearing cases.
 Anyone with pending matters should contact the Clerks Office.

 The courts urge all court users and staff to be vigilant in applying social distancing and hygiene precautions to mitigate the spread of the coronavirus.

 - Pay your court fees online.
-If you cannot pay online you do not have to pay until May 4, 2020.
-Paying later will not affect your probationary status.
+If you cannot pay online you do not have to pay until June 1, 2020.

 - If you cannot afford the cost of going to court, normally you would need to file an Affidavit of Indigency.
 Under this emergency, the court no longer requires an Affidavit of Indigency, But they may ask for proof later on in your case.
 If the proof is not enough they will charge you for the fees you did not have to pay.

 For Emergency Closures Call 1-855-MA COURT (855-622-6878) or see the courts' web page Courthouse closures due to COVID-19.